censorship-no-archive/ceno1/doc/threatModel.md

 requested by a channel with a de-anonymization attack, therefore correlating the requested URLs with the IP that is making insertions in an established channel.

-This is a medium-risk issue with a low exploitability, that affects only users who have manually selected to use a non-default IA.
+This is a medium-risk issue with low exploitability, that affects only users who have manually selected to use a non-default IA.